-- Human Resources Data regarding current, former, and prospective (1) Officers, directors, employees, contract laborers, or temporary employees (collectively, “Associates”); (2) our Agents, including consultants or representatives; (3) Beneficiaries identified by Associates; and (4) Retirees located in the European Union, United Kingdom, or Switzerland, which we process for the purpose of operating and managing the Privacy Shield Entities, performing human resource administration, and maintaining contact with individuals.
+- Human Resources Data regarding current, former, and prospective (1) Officers, directors, employees, contract laborers, or temporary employees (collectively, “Associates”); (2) our Agents, including consultants or representatives; (3) Beneficiaries identified by Associates; and (4) Retirees located in the European Union or Switzerland, which we process for the purpose of operating and managing the Privacy Shield Entities, performing human resource administration, and maintaining contact with individuals.

 - Personal Data regarding clinical research participants; study investigators and their staff; medical and healthcare professionals; pharmaceutical industry experts and opinion leaders; customers, such as pharmaceutical, medical device, and biotechnology companies; vendors; contractors; consultants; and consumers for the purposes of marketing and business development activities, managing ongoing business relationships and delivering our services.